ryan4yin/nixos-and-flakes-book/docs/development/cross-platform-compilation.md

    - The disadvantage is that you cannot use the NixOS binary cache, and you need to compile everything yourself (cross-compilation also has a cache, but there is basically nothing in it).
    - The advantages are that you don't need to emulate the instruction set, and the performance is high.
 2. Use QEMU to emulate the `aarch64` architecture and then compile the program in the emulator.
-   - The disadvantage is that the instruction set is emulated, and the performance is low.
+   - The disadvantage is that the instruction set is emulated, and the performance is poor.
    - The advantage is that you can use the NixOS binary cache, and you don't need to compile everything yourself.

 If you use method one, you don't need to enable `binfmt_misc`, but you need to execute the compilation through the cross-compilation toolchain.